decretist/Dissertation/Chapter4/tmp.md

-Zipf used word frequencies hand-tabulated from James Joyce's *Ulysses* as the data set for his exploration of the rank-frequency relationship, and it turns out that for English, the 1/N formulation holds up reasonably well.[^13] The rank-frequency relationship does not at first appear to hold up as well for Gratian's Latin as it does for Joyce's English, since the frequencies for the thirty most frequent words of the *dicta* do not drop off as sharply as the simplistic 1/N formulation of Zipf's law would predict.
+Zipf used word frequencies hand-tabulated from James Joyce's *Ulysses* as the data set for his exploration of the rank-frequency relationship, and it turns out that for English, the 1/N formulation holds up reasonably well.[^13] The rank-frequency relationship does not on first inspection appear to hold up as well for Gratian's Latin as it does for Joyce's English, since the frequencies for the thirty most frequent words of the *dicta* do not drop off as sharply as the simplistic 1/N formulation of Zipf's law would predict.
 The frequency of *et*, the second most frequent word in Gratian's *dicta* is 0.8999 times that of *in*, the most frequent word, rather than 0.5 as Zipf's law would predict; and the frequency of *non*, the third most frequent word, is 0.8962 rather than 0.3333.

 Plotting the data from Figure Zc on logarithmic axes and performing least-squares linear regression analysis lets us calculate the